Does CBD Show Up On A Drug Test?

 However, if you live in a state where cannabis is fully legal (lucky you!), you should watch out for CBD products derived from marijuana.
 Sometimes called Rick Simpson Oil, this form of CBD contains much higher levels of THC, giving it psychoactive effects and making it a liability if you’re subjected to a drug test.
 While this type of full-spectrum extract can be beneficial to people suffering from serious illnesses like cancer or multiple sclerosis, its higher THC content (usually 6% or higher) means that it will show up on most drug tests, even if it contains more CBD than THC.

-So far, it looks fairly simple: hemp-derived CBD is undetectable on a drug test, while marijuana-derived CBD will yield a positive result and should be avoided by people who routinely undergo drug screens.
+So far, it looks fairly simple: hemp-derived CBD is (theoretically) undetectable on a drug test, while marijuana-derived CBD will yield a positive result and should be avoided by people who routinely undergo drug screens.
 For most of us, it’s that easy.
-However, there’s one more caveat we need to discuss that applies to people taking CBD at extremely high doses.
+However, it may not be quite that simple: there is evidence to suggest that, as full-spectrum hemp extracts are concentrated, the trace amounts of THC they contain may become present at higher concentrations as well, which makes the situation a bit murkier.

 Taking CBD At Extreme Doses